Mrkebubun/coinkite-real-time-invoice/README.md

 This is a Google App Engine demo project, showing a Bitcoin (or Litecoin or BlackCoin) invoicing system.

-It produces nice-looking QR and BIP-compliant payment links for the amount, and has the customary time-limit, with animated count down, to indicate the exchange rate quote timeout.
+It produces nice-looking QR and BIP32-compliant payment links for the amount, and has the customary time-limit, with animated count down, to indicate the exchange rate quote timeout.